hunterwarbs/price-checker/README.md

 - **AI-Powered Search**: Uses OpenRouter LLMs with Oxylabs search tooling to find the best matching retail product pages
 - **Intelligent Verification**: LLM analyzes search results and page content to confirm correct product matches
 - **Automated Screenshots**: Uses Playwright to capture full-page screenshots of product pages
-- **Data Extraction**: Automatically extracts product titles, prices, and main product images from web pages
+- **Data Extraction**: Uses Fireworks AI Qwen2.5-VL for OCR on screenshots to extract text (prices, titles)
 - **Excel Integration**: Reads from and writes to Excel files with all collected data

 ## Architecture